cartrleitch/CoolBibleVerses/README.md

 Todo:
-1. Fix index table on mobile
-2. Clean inputs for tags like when null
-3. Port forwarding, so domain is static and cool
+1. Port forwarding, so domain is static and cool